census-instrumentation/opencensus-website/content/quickstart/java/tracing.md

 ## Requirements
 - Java 8+
 - [Apache Maven](https://maven.apache.org/install.html)
-- Google Cloud Platform account and project
-- Google Stackdriver Tracing enabled on your project
+- Zipkin as our choice of tracing backend: we are picking it because it is free, open source and easy to setup

 {{% notice tip %}}
-For assistance setting up Stackdriver, [Click here](/codelabs/stackdriver) for a guided codelab.
+For assistance setting up Zipkin, [Click here](/codelabs/zipkin) for a guided codelab.

-For assistance setting up Apache Maven, [Click here](https://maven.apache.org/install.html) for instructions.
+You can swap out any other exporter from the [list of Java exporters](/guides/exporters/supported-exporters/java)
 {{% /notice %}}

 ## Installation